 PAEA End of Curriculum Exam: The PAEA End of Curriculum exam consists of 300 questions delivered in 5 sections.
 It is scored as "limited, satisfactory, or advanced performance."
 A score of ≥ "satisfactory" is required to meet the Summative End of Program requirement.
+The score that meets "satisfactory" will be data-driven and determined by the PA faculty.
 If a student does not score ≥ "satisfactory" on the exam, the student will be required to retake the PAEA End of Curriculum exam after a minimum wait of 60 days (per PAEA policy) from the original test date.
 A student who does not achieve a "satisfactory" score on the second exam, will be referred to the APC to determine whether the student will progress, be decelerated, or be dismissed.